Medically reviewed by Drugs.com. Last updated on Nov 19, 2021.

-Uses For AgonEaze
+Uses for AgonEaze

 Lidocaine and prilocaine topical cream is used on the skin or in the genital area to cause numbness or loss of feeling before certain medical procedures.
-It is used to prevent pain caused by an injection, the drawing of blood from a vein, or minor surgeries such as removing warts.
+It is also used to prevent pain caused by an injection, the drawing of blood from a vein, or minor surgeries such as removing warts.
 This medicine contains a mixture of two topical local anesthetics (numbing medicines).
 It deadens the nerve endings in the skin.

 This medicine is available only with your doctor's prescription.

-Before Using AgonEaze
+Before using AgonEaze

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of lidocaine and prilocaine topical cream in children.
 However, because of this medicine's toxicity, it should be used with caution, after other medicines have been considered or found ineffective.
 Recommended doses should not be exceeded, and the patient should be carefully monitored during treatment.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of lidocaine and prilocaine topical cream in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving lidocaine and prilocaine topical cream.